Check daemon status

 # If changes are valuable, commit them

-git kb commit -m "Save previous work"
+git-kb commit -m "Save previous work"

 # If changes are stale, discard them